vshivam/vshivam.github.io/_research/ambient_flow.md

 <center>
 	<strong>
-		A user study participant controls the light bulb using the sphero robotic ball
+		A user study participant controls the lifx light bulb using the sphero robotic ball
 	</strong>
 </center>
 <br/>